Signatures of time-reversal-invariant topological superconductivity in the Josephson effect: Josephson current

 \subsubsection{Total Josephson current}

 Following Eq.~\eqref{eq:totalcurrent}, the total current is the combination of both the subgap and continuous contributions.
 We consider the two cases which differ by the conservation of fermion parity.
 Examples are showcased in Fig.~\ref{fig:SandPandSTotalCurrent} for $s$-wave--topological junctions and in Fig.~\ref{fig:nontopSandPandSCurrentVaryingT}(b) for $s$-wave--nontopological junctions.
+We remark that, while Fig.~\ref{fig:SandPandSTotalCurrent} displays currents for only a few configurations of the gap parameters, other configurations have been calculated with no important qualitative features that are distinct from those shown.

-There are some key features in the Josephson currents which can reveal whether or not a junction is topological.
+There are some key features in the Josephson currents that can reveal whether or not a junction is topological.
 The most prominent of these arise in the case with both energy and fermion parity relaxation: topological junctions have magnitude-preserving current switches at phase differences $\phi=n\pi$ (with $n$ integer), where the current at these switch locations is solely due to the low-energy subgap levels.
 Furthermore, provided that the transmission probability $\tau$ of the junction is not too close to unity, analogous magnitude-preserving switches are absent in the nontopological case [see Fig.~\ref{fig:nontopSandPandSCurrentVaryingT}(b)].
 However, as can be demonstrated using Eq.~\eqref{eq:nontoptopsecular1}, nontopological variants are only able to support switchlike features at $\phi=(2n+1)\pi$, so the observation of current switches in phase increments of $\pi$ indicates the topological nature of a junction.

 In addition to these qualitative signatures, our results allow a quantitative fit to experimental data using the normal-state conductance and the induced gaps as inputs, which may facilitate progress in identifying topological Josephson junctions.